daniel-lukovskyy/security_system_project/README.md

 Regular interruption shows the only movement.
 There are different combinations of data that allows to detect the movement.
 Brightness sensor works in team with other sensors (not only counts the lights that were turned on)
 During not working hours the display shows that this is not working hours and shows the current time (setted on GMT +3), you can adjust it.
 In order to use the code you have to chenge the wifi data to you own (SSID, PASSWORD).
+Time management based on NTP.
+NOTICE ! : There is a function "center_text" , she works with every display, so you can be sure that there will not be troubles with displays.